softloud/dontpanic/README.md

 ### Signifiers

+Perhaps I should just wrap these up in some functions.

 -   `pandagrrl` :notes:.
 -   :musical\_score: Documentation.
 -   :musical\_keyboard: Updated README.Rmd.
-Quavers indicate daily, weekly, and future logs in my bullet journal.
 -   :cat: Any work on functions.